Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

-The primary objective of the workshop is to identify and discuss the criteria and parameters at the state level that promote and demonstrate sustainable security of radioactive sources.
-Workshop discussions will build on the best practices countries have adopted to ensure sustainable and resilient radiological security arrangements.
-To accomplish this objective, participants will be encouraged to:
+The primary objective of the workshop was to identify and discuss the criteria and parameters at the state level that promote and demonstrate sustainable security of radioactive sources.
+Workshop discussions built on the best practices countries have adopted to ensure sustainable and resilient radiological security arrangements.
+To accomplish this objective, participants were encouraged to:

-The workshop will also give participants the opportunity to reflect on what still needs to be done and to share their experiences, perspectives and lessons learned.
+The workshop also gave participants the opportunity to reflect on what still needs to be done and to share their experiences, perspectives and lessons learned.

 Mid- to senior-level staff from European regulatory bodies and interior ministries.

-This interactive, professionally facilitated workshop will be held in English.
-Its format will incorporate several presentations from experts with hands-on group discussions that enable participants to further explore the topics.
-Note that the number of attendees will be limited and that the workshop is by invitation only, so please let us know as soon as possible if you wish to attend.
+This interactive, professionally facilitated workshop was held in English.
+Its format incorporated several presentations from experts with hands-on group discussions that enabled participants to further explore the topics.

-An Instant Electronic Voting system will be used that allows participants to use keypads to anonymously share their views on questions put to the workshop.
-Discussions will be subject to Chatham House rules (what is said can be reported but not attributed).
+An Instant Electronic Voting system was used that allowed participants to use keypads to anonymously share their views on questions put to the workshop.
+Discussions were be subject to Chatham House rules (what is said can be reported but not attributed).